Songkhla Entry Requirements

 Embassy/Consulate

-Check your government's travel advisory website for contact details and registration information.
+Most diplomatic missions are in Bangkok.
+Some countries maintain honorary consuls in Hat Yai.
+Check your government's travel advisory website for specific contact information.

 Immigration Authority